 Once you notice any of the symptoms, rush your kid to the doctor immediately.
 Most of the time, the doctors can just look at the rash and figure out if it is fifth disease.

 Your kid may also be tested for specific antibodies.
-This is especially true if your kid has low immunity or anemia or feels very ill.
+This is especially true if your kid has low immunity or anaemia or feels very ill.

 Similarly, if you are pregnant and you develop any of the symptoms, the doctor may check you for fifth disease.